Berkeley-MDes/tdf-fa23-swang342/README.md

 Week of 09/04 Report
 ---
 # Reflections
 I got Covid this week and wasn't able to come to class.
-In my free time I explored Rhino and Grasshopper by following YouTube tutorials.
-Some useful tutorials I found online:
+In my free time, I explored Rhino and Grasshopper by following along YouTube tutorials.
+Here are some useful tutorials I found online:
 https://www.youtube.com/watch?v=zDGO_FG8UOw&t=322s&ab_channel=TheDifferentDesign
 https://www.youtube.com/watch?v=QvBxQTir5TY&t=29s&ab_channel=ProvingGround
 https://www.youtube.com/watch?v=YderMrJ5Ol0&t=232s&ab_channel=PhilippGalvanDesign
 https://www.youtube.com/watch?v=o3W7V9llWfw&t=190s&ab_channel=Shimayama

 # Speculations
+AI will not replace designers but will amplify their capabilities.
+It will be a co-designer, assisting in brainstorming, testing, and even challenging human designers to push boundaries.
+AI can generate thousands of design variations based on certain criteria, giving designers a broad spectrum of options to choose from.
+This means that instead of starting from scratch, designers can refine AI-generated proposals.
+For example, I provide the phone I use and the car I drive, then AI can auto generate a car phone holder for me!
+AI will also bring empathy into computational design, understanding the end-user on a deeply personal level, allowing for designs that cater to emotional as well as functional needs.

 ---
 Week of 09/11 Report